Personal CRM comparison

 Clay is now rebranded as Mesh (me.sh).

 Clay — now rebranded as Mesh — automatically builds your network from your connected accounts and enriches profiles from public web data.
-Resyl does the opposite: nothing is scraped, and you capture only what you choose.
+Resyl does the opposite: nothing is scraped, and you capture only what you choose — by voice, photo, or text.
 If you want intentional, private memory of real conversations instead of passive profile aggregation, Resyl is the better fit.
 (Note: this is clay.earth / Mesh, not clay.com, the separate B2B sales tool.)

 | Feature | Resyl | Clay |